evanx/bashbin/redis-scan/readme.md

 ### SCAN

-For each scanned matching key, we invoke a function `c1scanned` to perform some required processing of the scanned key.
+For each scanned matching key, we invoke a function `c1scanned` to perform some processing.

 ```